defold/defold.github.io/_posts/2021-02-09-A-first-look-at-the-2021-roadmap.md

 ---

 ## Summary and final thoughts
-As we mentioned at the beginning of this post working on a cross platform game engine means working towards a constantly evolving goal where you are never quite finished and you often have to revise your plans.
+As we mentioned at the beginning of this post working on a cross-platform game engine means working towards a constantly evolving goal where you are never quite finished and you often have to revise your plans.
 What this means from a financial and resource allocation standpoint is that we must spend a majority of our effort on the Defold engine and on platform and third-party integrations.
 Focus a lot of resources on the engine obviously comes at a cost, and in this case it means that we aren't able to invest as much on the Defold editor as we would like.
 As you can see from the roadmap we still have a few improvements planned for the editor to address some of the most highly requested issues.

 That's it for now.
 We hope you agree with the direction we are taking with Defold.
 If not then please [let us know us know on the Defold forum](https://forum.defold.com/)!